joacorapela/svGPFA/docs/sphinx/source/params.rst

 Constant value format
 ^^^^^^^^^^^^^^^^^^^^^

-This initialization option sets the same variational mean and covariance across all latents and trials.
+This initialisation option sets the same variational mean and covariance across all latents and trials.
 The common variational mean has all elements equal to a constant value, and the common variational covariance is a scaled identity matrix.

 Two items need to be specified: